teddy-ambona/financial-data-api/terraform/README.md

 - create a financial-data-api-demo-state S3 bucket
 - create a Dynamo DB

-Update your region in terraform/live/global/s3/terragrunt.hcl, by default it is `us-east-1`
+Update your region in terraform/live/global/s3/terragrunt.hcl, by default it is `us-east-1`.
+For simplicity we use a single region in this tutorial

 ```hcl
 locals {